 Other species we are likely to encounter during our visit to the Hortobágy include Little and Great Crested Grebes, Great Cormorant, Grey Heron, Eurasian Wigeon, Gadwall, Common Teal, Mallard, Northern Shoveler, Common Pochard, Tufted Duck, Common Moorhen, Common (or Eurasian) Coot, Common Ringed Plover, Northern Lapwing, Little and Temminck’s Stints, Dunlin, Eurasian Curlew, Spotted and Common Redshanks, Common Greenshank, Wood and Common Sandpipers, Little, Black-headed and Yellow-legged Gulls, Common Tern, Little Owl, Common Swift, Blue-headed Wagtail, Whinchat, Western Jackdaw and Common Reed Bunting.
 Many migrants are moving through the area at this time of year, so we have a good chance of a surprise or two.

-Hungary & Transylvania: Day 10 After some final birding in the Hortobágy, we will return to Budapest airport, where our Hungary & Transylvania birding tour ends around midday.
+Hungary, Slovakia & Transylvania: Day 11 After some final birding in the Hortobágy, where we will concentrate on later-arriving species like Collared Pratincole, Lesser Grey Shrike and Marsh Warbler, we will return to Budapest airport where our Hungary & Transylvania birding tour ends this afternoon.